willgdjones/pydantic-ai/docs/index.md

     result_type=SupportResult,  # (9)!
     system_prompt=(  # (4)!
-        'You are a support agent in our bank, give the ' 'customer support and judge the risk level of their query. ' "Reply using the customer's name."
+        'You are a support agent in our bank, give the ' 'customer support and judge the risk level of their query.'
     ),
 )